joey-wang123/joey-wang123.github.io/_pages/about.md

 Please refer to [Google Scholar](https://scholar.google.com/citations?hl=zh-CN&user=F4uLsroAAAAJ&view_op=list_works) for more papers

-<span style="color:red">I am looking for PhD students with strong self-motivation starting in 2026 Spring or Fall.
+<span style="color:red">I am looking for Postdocs/PhD/Master/Undergraduate/Intern students with strong self-motivation starting in 2026 Spring or Fall.
 Please email me your CV and transcripts if you are interested.</span>

 ### News